yimyom/odroid-xu4-setup/README.md

 How to set up an Odroid XU4 with Kodi, Mame and an external USB drive

 I describe all the steps to install Ubuntu Linux on an Odroid XU4 and use it as a media and game center using Kodi and Mame.
 Installing Mame is optional as well as configuring the USB drive, the joystick, etc...
-You can stop at the Kodi level or go further and have a fully functional video, music and game machine
+You can stop at the Kodi level or go further and have a fully functional video, music and game machine.
+Not all the steps are straightforward and some of them implies that you read another documentation on the web.
+I did all the research for you and give links to the webpage you will need to follow or simply read in order to understand necessary concepts.
+The first part on building Kodi is self-contained.
+The part on Mame will require external readings.
+The rest is self-contained again.

 ##### Table of contents
 1. [Install Linux and Kodi on your Odroid XU4](#Install-Linux-and-Kodi-on-your-Odroid-XU4)<br/>